AmpereComputingAI/llama.cpp/README.md

 ```

 ## Benchmark Results
-you can find benchmark results run by us in **benchmarks/example_results** and select results by machine and software.
+Benchmark results conducted by our Team can be found in **benchmarks/example_results**, with data selectable by machine type and software.

 ## Support